SiddharthSabat/Machine_Learning_Projects/Image Classifier/README.md

 * A big learning rate guarantees that the network will converge fast to a small error but it will constantly overshot
 * A small learning rate guarantees that the network will reach greater accuracies but the learning process will take longer
 * Densenet121 works best for images but the training process takes significantly longer than vgg16
 * Default settings that are used in the project are lr=0.001, epochs= 3 and hidden_layer = 512.
-Test accuracy achived as 89% with densenet121 as my feature extraction model.
+Test accuracy achived as 87% with densenet121 as my feature extraction model.

-### Authors
+### Author
 * [Sidharth Sabat](https://www.linkedin.com/in/sidharthsabat88/)

+This project is licensed under the MIT License - see the LICENSE file for details